 Tabby Cat Overview

 The tabby cat is not, strictly speaking, a breed of cat.
 The term tabby refers to the markings on the cat’s coat.
-The word comes from the Middle East word Atabi, which was a type of striped silk.
-The cat, which is characterized primarily by the “M” on their forehead, is known for being intelligent and energetic, which means that it is similar to the Bengal in these respects.
-They are very cuddly with their owners, and they can also be quite mischievous in nature.
+The word comes from the word Atabi, which was a type of striped silk.

-Tabby owners agree that they have an intelligent, lively, and loving cat on their hands.
-Most owners agree that they are a special type of cat: one that is even more outgoing than other cats.
-They are known for their desire to explore, and their energy levels and athleticism usually aid them towards this end.
-They do better when given time outside to explore and to burn off energy.
-With that said, once they are indoors and they have had some time to play, they are loving and caring family pets, too.
+Tabby owners agree that they have intelligent, lively, and loving cats on their hands.
+Most owners agree that they are a special type of cat that is even more outgoing than other cats.
+They are known for their desire to explore, and their energy levels and athleticism usually aid them.
+They do better when given time outside to explore and burn off energy.
+However, once they are indoors and have had some time to play, they are loving and caring family pets, too.

-The tabby is considered intelligent but, as with training any cat, the key is to identify natural behaviors that you wish to encourage and then give them praise when they complete that behavior.
-Use healthy training rewards and reward your cat when they do something you want them to repeat.
-At the same time, give them a verbal or hand command to represent this trick.
+The tabby is considered intelligent, but as with training any cat, the key is to identify natural behaviors you wish to encourage and then praise them when they complete that behavior.
+You can use healthy treats to reward them when they do something you want them to repeat.
+At the same time, give them a verbal or hand command to represent the trick.
 It may take a lot of repetition, but most cats are food-driven, so this activity will eventually stick.

 Suitable for 👪

 Tabby cats are loving but playful, intelligent, and energetic.
 They make excellent family pets, thanks to their inclination to hug and give cuddles.
-They can be taught some basic tricks, will enjoy the attention, and they will usually get along with other cats and dogs.
-The tabby cat is better suited to a life with some time outdoors so that he can burn off energy.
+They can be taught basic tricks, enjoy petting and attention, and usually get along with other cats and dogs.
+The tabby cat is better suited to homes with large fenced-in yards so they can burn off energy.

 Do Bengals Have An “M” On Their Foreheads?